 Create a Project Test

-To test Ionic, the best way to do this is to create a quick small project.
-To do this, follow the steps as below:
+To test Ionic, the best way to do this is to create a quick small project, which you can find in the following steps below.

-Next, you will be prompted with a creation wizard, type N, and enter the key to proceed:
+Note you will be prompted with a creation wizard, type N, and enter the key to proceed.

-Now you will be prompted to pick a framework as per below:
+Next, you will be prompted to pick a framework.

-Select the framework you want to work with, and this will install all software and dependencies required.
+Select the framework you want to work with, which will install all software and dependencies required.